 Many of you ask which products I use and recommend.
 This post contains some of my affiliate links for “making every day the best day” while cooking, entertaining and living life.
 If you buy something through one of these links, you won’t pay a penny more, but I’ll get a small commission which helps keep the lights on.
 Thanks!

 What is Purim and how is it celebrated?

 Purim is usually a community wide event celebrated with food, fun, games and entertainment.
 Whether in local synagogues or at other venues, you can hear joyous music, see creative costumes and hear the traditional greeting, “Chag Purim Sa’me’ach!”

 Why is Purim So Important?

 Purim commemorates a 14-year dark saga for the Jews of Ancient Persia.
 Queen Esther saved her people from the evil royal official, Haman, who plotted to destroy the Jewish people.

 What Happens on Purim?

 To remember the series of hidden miracles of Purim, we have four mitzvahs (commandments).
 You can read more about the four mitzvahs of Purim here.

-Perhaps, a Purim Carnival wasn’t even planned because of the health situation that has turned life upside down since 2020.
-You can make your own Purim Carnival.
+Make your own Purim Carnival!
 Whether you actually have a backyard or not isn’t important.
 These carnival ideas can even be done inside a small apartment like mine.
 (Keep a mop handy!
 JK 😃).